snac-cooperative/snac-openrefine-extension/README.md

 ### Updating
-To update the SNAC extension, simply download the latest version and reinstall the extension.
+To update the SNAC extension, simply download the latest release of this zip file and reinstall the extension.

-More complete instructions for installing OpenRefine Extensions can be found in the [official documentation](https://docs.openrefine.org/manual/installing/#installing-extensions).